Key Takeaways

 - Most travel sites assume one transaction with one card per booking — which produces the 'one friend fronts everything' problem in group trips.
 Jettova's per-member booking flow eliminates it by design.

-- Each member runs a fresh single-passenger Duffel search from their own departure city on their own dates, then completes their own checkout via Stripe Payment Element inside the Jettova app.
+- Each member gets a fresh single-passenger search from their own departure city on their own dates, then books their own ticket via a one-tap handoff to the provider.

 - Members in different cities or on different fare classes each get their own optimal quote.
 No shared invoice, no chasing reimbursements, no credit-card-volunteer.